Health Indicator Report of Smoking Among Adolescents

 Healthy People Objective TU-2.2:Reduce use of cigarettes by adolescents (past month)

 Other ObjectivesCSTE Chronic Disease Indicators

-Available ServicesThe Utah Tobacco Quit Line offers customized assistance for quitting tobacco use to Utah adults, teens, and Spanish speakers.
-For services and information call the Utah Tobacco Quit Line at 1-800-QUIT-NOW or visit Utah's tobacco cessation website at [http://waytoquit.org waytoquit.org].
+Available ServicesThe Utah Tobacco Quit Line offers customized assistance for quitting tobacco use (including vape products) to Utah adults, youth, and Spanish speakers.
+The quit program for youth can be accessed online at https://mylifemyquit.com/.

 Health Program InformationFor more information on tobacco prevention and control programs in Utah, please call the Tobacco Free Resource Line at 1-877-220-3466.